andres-sacco/manning-twa-api/README.md

 The following picture illustrates the flow described above.
 ![Flow](.images/Microservices-Flow.png)

+#### Technologies
+The microservices use some frameworks/libraries:
+- **spring-boot** is a common framework to develop Java application in an easy way because most of the things have a simple configuration.
+- **springdoc-openapi** is a implementation of the standard of Open Api 3.
+- **chaos-monkey-spring-boot** is a library which simulate random problems in the microservices following the principles of **Chaos Engineering** like latency, exceptions.
+- **orika** is a library which help to map the values from one object to another.
+- **snakeyaml** is a library to use YML files as a resources.

 ## Run the APIs
 In order to run API, please follow these steps: